-- (a) The rights and benefits of the Union are conferred on each member, without discrimination on the basis of gender, race, age, mental or physical disability, religion, national origin, political belief, or sexual orientation. - (b) Subsection (a) does not apply - (i) as it relates to affirmative action policies or programs, or - (ii) as it relates to age, to a bona fide scheme based on seniority, or - (iii) as it relates to marital status, physical or mental disability, sex or age, to the operation of a bona fide retirement, superannuation or pension plan or to a bona fide group or employee insurance plan.
+- (a) The rights and benefits of the Union are conferred on each member, without discrimination on the basis of sex, gender identity, gender expression, age, race, colour, religious affiliation, national or ethnic origin, disability, sexual orientation, political belief, socio-economic, marital or family status. - (b) Subsection (a) does not apply - (i) as it relates to affirmative action policies or programs, or - (ii) as it relates to age, to a bona fide scheme based on seniority, or - (iii) as it relates to marital status, physical or mental disability, sex or age, to the operation of a bona fide retirement, superannuation or pension plan or to a bona fide group or employee insurance plan.